btwotwo/btwotwo/README.md

 Hello!

-I have migrated most of my personal repositories to [Codeberg](https://codeberg.org/jocoding).
+In case you want to check out my personal repositories, I have migrated most of them to [Codeberg](https://codeberg.org/jocoding)